BenJetson/bfg_shell/README.md

 changes at any time, without warning.
 This project is designed for my personal use, so there isn't really any versioning or release notes going on here.

+The reference numbers printed by the update script are counts of commits on the current branch and are not version numbers.

 ## Removal

 If you decide you do not want to use BFG Shell anymore, an uninstallation script